CylonicRaider/Instant/docs/TOOLS.md

 tool should authenticate itself to the console; the user name is provided as an argument after the option while the password is read interactively.
-`address` is the address (a `HOST:PORT` pair or a JMX service URL) to connect to; this argument is optional in GUI mode but mandatory in all others.
+`address` is the address (a `HOST:PORT` pair or a JMX service URL) to connect to; this argument is mandatory in batch mode.

 The tool provides three modes of operation:

 - **Interactive CLI mode** (`--interactive`): The tool prompts the user for commands (or credentials) and displays the console's output.
+If `address` is not given, the tool prompts for the address to connect to.
 If `--login` is not given, an attempt is made to connect without authentication; if that fails, the user is asked for credentials and a second (and final) connection attempt is made.
 - **Batch CLI mode** (`--batch`): The tool processes input deterministically:
-  If-and-only-if `--login` is given, the first line of input is interpreted as a password; all other input lines are interpreted as commands.
+  The `address` command-line argument is connected to; if-and-only-if `--login` is given, the first line of input is interpreted as a password;
+  all other input lines are interpreted as commands.
 There is exactly one attempt to connect; whether to use authentication is decided based on whether `--login` is provided.
-- **GUI mode** (`--gui`): A graphical interface for connecting to the console and interacting with it is shown. `address` and `--login` pre-filling fields of the connection form.
-This mode is the default so that invoking the tool without any arguments (e.g. from a graphical file manager) shows the GUI.
+- **GUI mode** (`--gui`): A graphical interface for connecting to the console and interacting with it is shown. `address` and `--login` pre-fill fields of the connection form.

 The CLI modes communicate via the terminal they are invoked at, or, failing that, the standard input/output streams; (only) when using batch mode without a TTY, no prompts are written.
-The GUI mode requires, self-evidently, an appropriate graphical environment to be present (and accessible by the tool).
+If it is explicitly specified, the GUI mode requires, self-evidently, an appropriate graphical environment to be present (and accessible by the tool).

+The default mode depends on whether the machine is deemed headless (i.e. lacking a graphical environment suitable for the GUI; interactive CLI mode is used on headless systems, GUI mode elsewhere).
+Defaulting to a GUI when started with no arguments allows the tool to be invoked from, e.g., a graphical file manager.